Email editors

 • Faster design rendering

-The changes will not influence your already saved and running templates/campaigns.
-New compact HTML 3.0 will be applied only to newly opened and saved, or newly created email templates.
+The changes will not influence your already saved and running templates or campaigns.
+New compact HTML 3.0 will be applied only to newly opened and saved or newly created email templates.

-There should not be any action needed on your side, but please be aware that the HTML structure will change and make sure your email templates render correctly before saving.
-In case you see any issues, you can switch back to the legacy HTML output under Settings and report the problems to our support.
+You should not need to take any action.
+However, be aware that the HTML structure will change and make sure your email templates render correctly before saving.
+If you have any issues, you can switch back to the legacy HTML output under Settings and report the problems to our support.

 In version 3.0, BEE has moved from a DIV element-based fluid hybrid design to a more standard table layout.
 This minimizes the number of conditional comments and CSS media queries.
 As a result, HTML files are smaller and more efficiently coded.